Bob Minton: Lisa McPherson Trust

+Hubbard parody film

+Minton produced and funded the film The Profit, costing him about $2.5 million.
+The film was a presented as a work of fiction, meant to educate the public about cults and con men, but was widely seen as a parody of the Church of Scientology and its founder, L. Ron Hubbard.

-Dirty tactics from Scientology
+Opposition from Scientology

 In his 2022 book A Billion Years: My Escape From a Life in the Highest Ranks of Scientology, Mike Rinder writes how he and Marty Rathbun were pressured daily by David Miscavige to do anything and everything to "Stop Minton".
 Miscavige even blamed them for failure to stop Minton from moving to Clearwater in the first place.
-They brought in a number of private investigators and began a massive international campaign to silence Minton.
-Funding was no barrier.
-The main PI was Dave Lubow who flew all over the country contacting Minton's family, friends and associates, picketing Minton's other businesses, and even got his Swiss bank account frozen.
+They brought in a number of private investigators and began a massive international campaign to silence Minton, to which funding was no barrier.

+The main private investigator employed by the church was Dave Lubow, who flew all over the country contacting Minton's family, friends and associates, picketing Minton's other businesses, and even got his Swiss bank account frozen.
 They also arranged to goad Minton into swatting at a Scientologist by getting right up into his face and yelling at him; the swat of Minton's picket sign and the overdramatic 'fall' of the victim got him arrested.
 Although he was acquitted, Scientology thereafter called Minton a criminal who had been arrested for a violent assault.

 In October 2009, Rinder and Rathbun told the St. Petersburg Times that Scientology eventually silenced Minton by digging into his financial details and secretly recording conversations.
 This included allegations about his Nigeria dealings in 2000.
 Rinder told the Times: "There were things that, really, he was worried about and had caused problems for him in the investigation that we had done" and that Minton and the church had reached a private settlement.
 Rinder, after leaving the church in 2007, described Minton as a friend in a 2009 interview.